Fall injuries are the leading cause of emergency room visits in the United States. Over eight million of these victims go to the ER each year.

 These individuals often sustain severe physical and emotional injuries.
 The physical injuries, such as broken bones, usually heal, at least to a large extent.
 The emotional wounds sometimes never heal.
 For example, many older victims are so afraid of a repeat fall that they become prisoners in their own homes.

-Due to the nature of these injuries, a Columbia personal injury lawyer can often obtain substantial compensation for victims.
+Due to the nature of these injuries, a Columbia slip and fall lawyer can often obtain substantial compensation for victims.
 This compensation usually includes money for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.